1929 Auckland Rugby League season: Round 1

 Arnold Berridge joined Richmond after transferring from rugby where he had been an Auckland representative player.
 Berridge played 16 games for Auckland from 1927 to 1929 and then moved back to rugby union the following season and played 12 more times for Auckland from 1930 to 1933.
 He kicked 4 penalties on debut against Devonport in a 17–12 victory.
 For Richmond, the 28 year old representative soccer player Albert Whowell also took the field and basically said that he didn't know much about the league game but said he'd "give it a fly".
 In the match between Ponsonby and Newton, Harvey White (the Ponsonby fullback) had to leave the field with a broken collarbone early in the second half and was taken to Auckland Hospital by Ambulance.
 Hammond then left the field with an injured neck and went to hospital and Ken Peckham followed him soon after, also injured and needing to go to hospital.
 At the end of the match the well known Ponsonby forward Dooley Moore dislocated his knee.
 Ken Peckham's brother Tim Peckham debuted for Richmond when he came on for Agnew before halftime who was injured.
-Puti Tipene Watene arrived late for City but came on after quarter of an hour to play in their backline bringing their number to 13.
+Puti Tipene Watene arrived late for City's game with Ellerslie but came on after quarter of an hour to play in their back line bringing their number to 13.
+The match was being played at the Westfield abattoir ground of the newly formed Mount Wellington side after they requested a fixture be played there.
+City won 18 to 9.
 A player named Smith was promoted for Devonport from their juniors to play at fullback and was said to have struggled.
 It was most likely this was 18 year old Dick Smith who (officially) debuted for their senior side two years later and would go on to represent New Zealand.